technologiesoutcomes/assignments/assignment2/README.md

-To submit create a subdirectory named with your names under the submissions directory.
-Create a README.md file in your subdirectory and put your assignment  in the README.md.
+### Assignment 2

+Complete this assigment preferably as a team and submit on or before 19/05/2023.
+If you work as a team provide the names of all the individuals of the team.

 ## Kubernetes, Docker, Containerisation and Virtualisation